We can all take precautions against COVID-19. Learn more about campus and individual actions to prevent illness.

 In the fight against COVID-19, clean hands are critical.

 What are the symptoms of COVID-19?

 Patients with COVID-19 have reported mild to severe respiratory illness with symptoms including but not limited to fever or chills, cough, shortness of breath, new loss of smell or taste, muscle or body aches, headache, sore throat, congestion, runny nose, nausea, vomiting, and diarrhea.
 Symptoms may appear 2–14 days after exposure.

-Information suggests that older people and those with certain underlying health conditions like heart disease, lung disease, and diabetes, seem to be at greater risk of developing more serious complications from COVID-19.
+According to the CDC older people and those with certain underlying health conditions such as heart disease, lung disease, and diabetes, seem to be at greater risk of developing more serious complications from COVID-19.

 How does COVID-19 spread?

-COVID-19 is thought to spread mainly from person-to-person.
+COVID-19 spreads mainly from person-to-person.
 This includes being within approximately six feet of an individual with COVID-19 for a prolonged period of time, and through respiratory droplets produced when an infected person coughs or sneezes.
 Wearing a well-fitted mask indoors can provide personal protection to the wearer and can protect others as well.
 Meeting in outdoor and well-ventilated spaces can also reduce the spread of COVID-19.

-It may also be possible that a person can get COVID-19 by touching a surface or object that has the virus on it, then touching their own mouth, nose, or possibly their eyes.
+Though less common, there is some risk a person can get COVID-19 by touching a surface or object that has the virus on it, then touching their own mouth, nose, or possibly their eyes.
 Frequent hand washing or using hand sanitizer when hand washing is not possible, can help reduce the risk of contracting COVID-19 in this way.

 What should I do if I suspect I have COVID-19?